 Let’s be real.
 We’re not high-elevation desert here: we’re temperate rain forest, so flying conditions are not as consistent as they are for our southern compatriots.
 So to nearly guarantee that you’ll be riding pow, we’ve added a special feature: Optionally book a discounted (15 %) cat skiing seat along with your heli reservation.
 Possible scenarios with this back-up are:

-- If both helicopter and snowcat must be garaged for the day, the helicopter value ($1,500) becomes credit toward any future tour, and the value of the cat seat ($390) becomes a credit or refund (your choice).
-Plus, you get a free day-ticket to Schweitzer.
+- If both helicopter and snowcat must be garaged for the day, the helicopter value ($1,600) becomes credit toward any future tour, and the value of the cat seat ($450) becomes a credit or refund (your choice).